victorgomez09/vira/docs/docs/cli/index.md

 ## 4. How the CLI Works (Internal Logic)

-The script performs two critical steps to ensure Uvicorn can find and run your Vira application:
+The script performs two critical steps to ensure Uvicorn can find and run your virapi application:

 - Application String Formatting: The find_app_string function takes the provided ```--app-file``` (e.g., main.py) and converts it to the Uvicorn-required format: ```module:app_object``` (e.g., ```main:app```).
 This tells Uvicorn to look for an object named app inside the main module.